Cheryll Tickle: Education

-Tickle was educated at the University of Cambridge graduating with a Master of Arts degree in 1967, and received her Ph.D. from the University of Glasgow in 1970.
+Tickle was educated at the University of Cambridge graduating with a master's degree in 1967, and received her PhD from the University of Glasgow in 1970.

 Career and research

 Tickle worked as a postdoctoral researcher at Yale University, as a lecturer and reader at the Middlesex Hospital Medical School, and (after Middlesex merged with it in 1987) a reader and professor at University College London.
 She then moved to the University of Dundee in 1998, where she became Foulerton Professor of the Royal Society in 2000, and moved again to the University of Bath in 2007, retaining the Foulerton Professor title.

 Tickle's research in developmental biology investigates how single cells, the fertilised egg, gives rise to a new individual during embryogenesis.

 As Tickle was nearing the end of her undergraduate career at the University of Cambridge, the concept of sorting-out was on the rise.
 Sorting-out or cell sorting is the phenomenon where cultured cells are disaggregated and then re-aggregated with the purpose of observing the reestablishment of the spatial organization of cell structures within a cell.

 Following the completion of her PhD in 1970, Tickle was given a NATO fellowship where she completed a postdoc in the United States working with John Philip Trinkaus at Yale University on cell sorting in fish embryos.
 After two years, Tickle moved back to London where she worked with Lewis Wolpert, who had been her PhD supervisor.
 At this time, she decided that she was going to focus on the effects of positional or pattern information on the sorting out process of cells during the limb development of chicken embryos.
 Tickle’s hypothesis was that if cells of the embryonic limb were to be given distinct characteristics in a random arrangement the cells would arrange themselves into a generated pattern or “sort out”.

-In 1969, a scientist named John Saunders established that the apical ectodermal ridge (AER)--a transparent rim along limb buds--plays an important role in the development or outgrowth of a limb along with the zone of polarizing activity(ZPA).
+In 1969, a scientist named John Saunders established that the apical ectodermal ridge (AER)--a transparent rim along limb buds—plays an important role in the development or outgrowth of a limb along with the zone of polarizing activity(ZPA).
 Using these findings, Tickle focused her research on how the ZPA controlled the development of the limb, specifically along the anterior and posterior axis of a developing limb as this axis is controlled by the signaling of the ZPA.